Concurrence fill and mode distribution of entanglement in neutrino oscillation: Theoretical Framework

 where $\alpha=\Delta m_{21}^{2}/\Delta m_{31}^{2}$ characterizes the ratio between solar and atmospheric mass square differences.
 The matter effect are encoded in $\Hat{A}=A/\Delta m^{2}_{31}$ with $A=2 V_{CC}$.
-The unitray mixing matrix diagonalizing the light neutrino masses turns out to be the same as well known Pontecorvo, Maki, Nakagawa, Sakata (PMNS) mixing matrix, i.e, $U_{\rm PMNS}\equiv U$ in the basis where the charged leptons are already diagonal.
-Using the standard parametrization in terms of three neutrino mixing angles $\theta_{ij}$ and a Dirac CP phase $\delta_{\rm CP}$, the form of neutrino mixing matrix $U$ is given by
+The unitary mixing matrix diagonalizing the light neutrino masses turns out to be the same as well known Pontecorvo, Maki, Nakagawa, Sakata (PMNS) mixing matrix, i.e, $U_{\rm PMNS}\equiv U$ on the basis where the charged leptons are already diagonal.
+Using the standard parametrization in terms of three neutrino mixing angles $\theta_{ij}$ and a Dirac CP phase $\delta_{\rm CP}$, the form of the neutrino mixing matrix $U$ is given by

 where, $c_{ij}= \cos{\theta_{ij}}$ and $s_{ij}=\sin{\theta_{ij}}$ ($i,j=1,2,3$).